Smith-0/CRUD-FORM-CSV/README.md

 - **Responsive Design**: Built using **Bootstrap** to ensure a smooth experience across devices.
 - **Form Validation**: **Formik** and **Yup** are used for form validation.

+## Live Demo

+Check out the live demo at: [Roster Management System](https://smith-0.github.io/CRUD-FORM-CSV/)

+## Deployment

+This repository uses GitHub Actions to automatically deploy to GitHub Pages.
+Any changes pushed to the `main` branch will trigger a workflow that builds the project and updates the `gh-pages` branch.

 ## Technologies Used

 - **React.js** (with Vite + TypeScript)